Wolox/angular-nodewebkit-seed/README.md

 Grunt will continuously listen for file changes in `src` directory and recompile the app if needed.

+Whenever you add a coffeescript file, you need to add it to `appjs.json`.
+This file indicates which files and in which order must be minified.
+This is something we want to change at some point in the future.

 ### Compiling app for production

 `grunt prod` will run grunt in production mode and build the executable files under the `dist` folder.